Docker Guide for arc1¶

 once the container is running.
 For stdio-only clients use docker run -i with

 -e SAP_TRANSPORT=stdio.
-See docs/cli-agents/README.md for agent-specific
+See local-development.md → MCP client configuration for agent-specific

 configuration examples.